stride3d/stride-docs/en/manual/graphics/effects-and-shaders/custom-shaders.md

     ![Select class](media/rename-file.png)

     The Stride Visual Studio extension automatically generates a `.cs` file from the `.sdsl` file.
-The Solution Explorer lists it as a child of the `.xskl` file.
+The Solution Explorer lists it as a child of the `.sdsl` file.

     ![My shader](media/my-shader.png)